geez0219/website-ng/src/assets/branches/r1.0/example/image_classification/cifar10_fast.md

-# Cifar-10 Image Classification Example Using ResNet (Pytorch Backend)
+# CIFAR-10 Image Classification Using ResNet (PyTorch Backend)
-In this example we are going to demonstrate how to train a Cifar-10 image classification model using ResNet architecture with Pytorch backend.
-All training details including model structure, data preprocessing, learning rate control ... etc comes from the reference of https://github.com/davidcpage/cifar10-fast.
+In this example we are going to demonstrate how to train a CIFAR-10 image classification model using a ResNet architecture on the PyTorch backend.
+All training details including model structure, data preprocessing, learning rate control, etc. come from https://github.com/davidcpage/cifar10-fast.

 ## Import the required libraries